 If you’ve worn an adhesive bra before, you may have a love-hate relationship with it.
 They’re perfect for those backless, strapless, dresses you wear for a hot date.

-Additionally, it provides more coverage and lift than nipple petals, which as the name suggests, will only cover your nipples.
+Applied properly (and then properly cleaned after each use), this bra can typically last between 50-100 wears.
+Additionally, it provides more coverage and lifts than nipple petals, which as the name suggests, will only cover your nipples.

 Recommended Amount: 1, as you likely won’t be wearing this on a consistent basis.